pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/relationship-between-datums.md

 ![Map Reduce](../../../images/parallel_data_processing_following_commit.png)

 ## Incrementality
-In Pachyderm, glob patterns are applied to the entire input, however, unchanged datums are never re-processed.
+In Pachyderm, unchanged datums are never re-processed.
 For example, if you have multiple datums, and only one datum was modified; Pachyderm processes that datum only and `skips` processing other datums.